Silk Road: Chinese and Central Asian contacts (2nd millennium BCE)

 Chinese jade and steatite plaques, in the Scythian-style animal art of the steppes.
 4th–3rd century BCE.
 British Museum.

 Central Eurasia has been known from ancient times for its horse riding and horse breeding communities, and the overland Steppe Route across the northern steppes of Central Eurasia was in use long before that of the Silk Road.
 Archeological sites, such as the Berel burial ground in Kazakhstan, confirmed that the nomadic Arimaspians were not only breeding horses for trade but also produced great craftsmen able to propagate exquisite art pieces along the Silk Road.
 From the 2nd millennium BCE, nephrite jade was being traded from mines in the region of Yarkand and Khotan to China.
-Significantly, these mines were not very far from the lapis lazuli and spinel ("Balas Ruby") mines in Badakhshan, and, although separated by the formidable Pamir Mountains, routes across them were apparently in use from very early times.
+Significantly, these mines were not very far from the lapis lazuli and spinel ("Balas Ruby") mines in Badakhshan, and, although separated by the formidable Pamir Mountains, routes across them were in use from very early times.

 Genetic study of the Tarim mummies, found in the Tarim Basin, in the area of Loulan located along the Silk Road 200 km east of Yingpan, dating to as early as 1600 BCE, suggest very ancient contacts between East and West.
 These mummified remains may have been of people who spoke Indo-European languages, which remained in use in the Tarim Basin, in the modern day Xinjiang region, until replaced by Turkic influences from the Xiongnu culture to the north and by Chinese influences from the eastern Han dynasty, who spoke a Sino-Tibetan language.

 Some remnants of what was probably Chinese silk dating from 1070 BCE have been found in Ancient Egypt.
 The Great Oasis cities of Central Asia played a crucial role in the effective functioning of the Silk Road trade.
 The originating source seems sufficiently reliable, but silk degrades very rapidly, so it cannot be verified whether it was cultivated silk (which almost certainly came from China) or a type of wild silk, which might have come from the Mediterranean or Middle East.